JoosepAlviste/quizzical-pss/README.md

-# Atomic LMS
+# Quizzical

-A small Learning Management System allowing administrators/teachers to manage courses and students to see their results.
+A quiz application for creating and taking quizzes on various subjects.

 ## Structure

-The project consists of 3 parts: the server, the web front-end application for managers and the Android application for students.
+The project consists of 2 parts: the server and the client-side desktop application.

 ## Set up

-Follow the readme files in each of the projects.
+Follow the readme files in the server and the desktop app.